 Matched with a 2008 Thomas K Hardy ‘Family Tradition’ cabernet sauvignon

-Although there was nothing really wrong with the beef, it was the perfectly cooked smokey yet moist mushroom that stood out to me. :)
+Although there was nothing to fault with the beef, it was the perfectly cooked, smoky yet moist mushroom that stood out. :)

 - Fifth Course: Aussie Cheese Selection, Fig Compote, Honey, and Cranberries Chutney